mohsen-ameli/dotfiles/README.md

 To check if you're in vfio mode, run `lspci -k | grep NVIDIA -A3` And see if the "kernel in use" is set to "vfio-pci"

+Next go in virtual manager and open the configuration for the vm.
+Add hardware and select "PCI Host device".
+Then select your graphics card to add it, then finish.

 ## Games

 To better run games on steam, the following settings can be changed located in `(gear icon in any game) > properties > general > launch options`